MoleInTheWall/Purge_Nvidia_Drivers/README.md

 -" nvidia-dkms-***.***.**-0ubuntu0.**.**.*# " and " nvidia-dkms-***-open " Should be changed to match your OS version and NVIDIA Driver version you wish to install otherwise will install newest version avable in system repos.

--At this time the script only runs with each line run by itself in a terminal in general even after that is patched out if any issues are encountered it's best to run it that way anyway will try to make it log so you can at least start where it left off manually.
+-At this time the script only runs with each line run by itself in a terminal in general.
+Even after that is patched out if any issues are encountered it's best to run it that way anyway will try to make it log so you can at least start where it left off manually.

 # -Some Parts are extremely incomplete, use at your own risk.